nodriver-ai/flutter_azure_b2c/README.md

 Actual limitation:
 * Some platform still miss an implementation as there are out of our business scope at the moment.
-Maybe in the next months we will provide an implementation also for iOs but if you need it, contribute! ;)
+All contributions are appreciated! ;)

 ## Installation